3 Different Types of Insects That Eat Wood

 by J.M.Garg is licensed under CC BY 3.0

-Wood-boring beetles are one of the most common types of insects that eat wood.
+Wood-boring beetles are one of the most common insects that eat wood.

-These beetles can bore into the wood of trees and other plants to get the food they need.
+These beetles can bore into the wood of trees and other plants to get the necessary food.

 This can cause a lot of damage to the plant, and it can also make the plant more susceptible to disease.